hydroper-jet/lang/README.md

   <img src="./snippets/spark-control.png" width="611">
 </p>

-The JetWork language is a flexible, robust, productive scripting language.
+The JetWork language is a flexible, robust, productive, object-oriented scripting language.

 > **Note**: JetWork is in documentation process and its compiler is not available.